burtlo/starry-knight/README.md

 # Starry Knight

-This is an example of a game built with [metro](https://github.com/burtlo/metro), a library that gives structure to [gosu](https://github.com/jlnr/gosu) the 2D game development library in Ruby.
+This is an example of a game built with [metro](https://github.com/burtlo/metro), a library that gives structure to [gosu](https://github.com/jlnr/gosu) (the 2D game development library in Ruby).

 ## Execution